Ladies and gentlemen, it's the EIB Network and Rush Limbaugh, executing assigned host duties flawlessly.

 That's a terrible thing to be able to say that you're proud of.

-These so-called terrorists that we're called?
+These so-called terrorists that we're so-called?

 We don't know who they are.

-Now, these this is a guy that's going to be chairman of the Ways and Means Committee.
+Now, this is a guy that's going to be chairman of the Ways and Means Committee, and he's going to be on another committee.

-But of course it's okay.
+But of course, it's okay.

 We need to teach the Republicans a lesson, by golly.